Competitive Drive: A passion for wrestling brings pride to Coach Charles Knox

-WICHITA, Kan. – – On a Thursday night, on the bottom floor of Dellrose United Methodist, it’s not unusual to see upwards of 30 to 40 kids converging on the wrestling mat.
+WICHITA, Kan.
+(KSNW) – On a Thursday night, on the bottom floor of Dellrose United Methodist, it’s not unusual to see upwards of 30 to 40 kids converging on the wrestling mat.

 It is here where Charles Knox, a coach and founder of Team of Hard Knox holds practice.